JRockstroh/Catalog-of-dynamical-and-control-system-models/README.md

-# Catalog of dynamical and control systems
+# Catalog of dynamical and control system models

 Created in the scope of a scientific thesis at the Institute of Control Theory, TU Dresden.